applewoodsmokedham/metagraph/memory-bank/activeContext.md

 - Modified `App.jsx` to wrap the application with `LaserEyesProvider` and ensure client-side only rendering
 - Created a `WalletConnector.jsx` component that displays a list of supported wallets
-- Implemented a network mapping utility to align LaserEyes network types with METHANE network environments
+- Implemented a network mapping utility to align LaserEyes network types with METAGRAPH network environments
 - Created an example component demonstrating how to use LaserEyes functionality in other components
 - Ensured the wallet connection UI follows the design guidelines